UPPER EAST REGION

 The Upper East Region is an excellent tourist destination in its own right, offering visitors an exciting introduction to Ghana.

 With a population of 1million, it is the second-smallest of the country’s 10 administrative regions.
-The regional capital, Bolgatanga- locally known as Bolga- has always been a meeting point for traders from Mali and Burkina Faso travelling south to Temale and southern Ghana.
+The regional capital, Bolgatanga- locally known as Bolga- has always been a meeting point for traders from Mali and Burkina Faso traveling south to Temale and southern Ghana.

 Bolga is a center for farmers, livestock and handicrafts including straw hats, baskets, cloth and jewellery.
 The twice-weekly market is the perfect place to meet traders from all over the region and to bargain for basket ware, leather goods and traditional clothing.